County of Blois: A county of the Frankish kingdom

 Hence, the title would have formally created in 832 when King Louis the Pious by making Adrian's second son, called William.
 Then, William gathered with King Pepin I of Aquitaine to help him retake its Kingdom, that King Louis gave to King Charles II.
 The first-ever known Count of Blois died in 834 during a battle in this war.
 Because he did not have any child, the county would have been transmitted to his supposed nephew, Robert the Strong, who would later become Count of Orléans, Anjou, Auxerre and Nevers, but also Margrave of Neustria after 861.

 King Robert the Strong died in 866, and bequeathed his titles to his former foe, Count Hugh of Paris, called the Abbot, who then raised Robert's sons.
 Both would also become Kings of the Franks, Margraves of Neustria, Counts of Paris: first Odo, then Robert I.

 In the meantime, the county was several times looted and burned down by the viking chieftain Hastein: in 851, 854, and somewhen between 856 and 857.
 He came again in 882 and conquered Chartres before becoming a vassal to King Louis III.
 The new county of Chartres was hence created right at the North of Blois.

-Relegation to the status of viscounty
+Creation of a Robertian viscounty

-Around 900, Count Robert decided to delegate the administration of a more autonomous Bloisian to a viscount.
-He would have chosen to replace him a man called Garnegaud or Odo of Chartres, who is supposed to be a descendant of Count William and who would have inherited the county of Chartres that his brother would have bought from Hastein in 886.
-Nonetheless, Odo died in 906.
-Robert forsaked the county until his death in 923.
-His son Hugh the Great succeeded him.
-Blois remained in the Robertian domain until 940, when King Hugh is said to have offered the county as a viscounty to Theobald the Elder, a possible son of the previous viscount, Garnegaud.
-Theobald had already been made viscount of Tours in 909 to succeed to Count Fulk I of Anjou, who had been transferred to Nantes by order of King Hugh's father.
-In 941, he did the same as his suzerain by offering the viscounty of Tours to his son Theobald the Trickster.
-Theobald the Elder ended his life in Blois by 943, and his son recovered the rights over Bloisian.
+Before 900, Count Robert decided to delegate the administration of a more autonomous Bloisian to a viscount.
+He would have chosen to replace him a man called Garnegaud (before 886 - after 906).
+After Garnegaud's death, Robert as count of Blois gave the viscounty to the viscount of Tours Theobald the Elder (before 923).
+Robert's son Hugh the Great succeeded his father.
+Blois remained in the Robertian domain until 940, when King Hugh is said to have offered the county to Theobald I, Count of Blois, son of the previous viscount.